vaughanknouse/express-note-taker/README.md

 3. Open the cloned repository in a CLI, such as Visual Studio (VS) Code.
 4. Navigate to the project directory in your terminal.
 5. Initialize a project with `package.json` by typing `npm init -y` in the terminal where project files will be stored.
 6. Install the dependency packages associated with this application by typing `npm i` in the command line to ensure that the `node-modules` folder is operating on your local device.
-7. If needed. install Express manually so it can be used within the node terminal by typing `npm i express` in the terminal.
+7. If needed, you can install the Express and uuid dependency packages manually by typing `npm i express` and `npm i uuid` so they can be used within the node terminal.
 8. To run the server, within the terminal, type the command `npm start` or `node server.js`.